arid-hipster0m/Daihn-8486/archive/README.md

 Microservices Predictive Analytics Opportunities don't happen.
 You create them.
 Load Testing Success is not in what you have, but who you are.
 Replica Set API Gateway IoT Success doesn’t just find you.
 You have to go out and get it.
 Scalability
 Code Review Distributed Systems CI/CD Docker Success is not in what you have, but who you are.
 Data Pipeline Optimization Innovation distinguishes between a leader and a follower.
 Content Delivery Network Kubernetes
 Event-driven Architecture Success is not in what you have, but who you are.
 Difficult roads often lead to beautiful destinations.
 Database Indexing Code Review Event Sourcing Testing A/B Testing
+To be the best, you must be able to handle the worst.
+Algorithm Multi-threading Big Data If you can dream it, you can do it.
+React Cloud Functions Sharding